-I have been asked by parents over the years if learning to play ukulele is a good starting point for children who want to learn the guitar.
-The ukulele is a very good first instrument for children, however you must think of it as a real instrument and not consider it an introductory instrument that is generally easy to play.
+As a music teacher, I have been asked by many parents over the years if learning to play the ukulele is a good starting point for children who want to learn the guitar.
+The ukulele is a very good first instrument, however it must be considered as a real instrument and not an introductory instrument that is generally easy to play.

-Anthony S. teaches many instruments in Oakland, CA, including guitar, flute, drums, and trumpet.
-He has an MM in Composition from CUNY Brooklyn College and has been teaching music to students ages 5 to 14 since 2005.
+Anthony S. teaches music in Oakland, CA, including the guitar, flute, drums, and trumpet.
+He has an MM in Composition from CUNY Brooklyn College and has been teaching since 2005.
 Learn more about Anthony here!

 Photo by Sarah Han